-Empirically, there are several factors affecting the correct estimate of coefficient $\hat{\beta}1$.
+Empirically, there are several factors affecting the correct estimate of coefficient $\hat{\beta}1$ .
 First, the estimated magnitude of $\hat{\beta}1$ is subject to a reverse causality bias.
-On the one side, banking credit may lead a manufacturer to export.
-On the other side, current export participation may lead a manufacturer to accrue current debt with banking institutions.
+While banking credit may lead a manufacturer to export, current export participation may lead a manufacturer to accrue current debt with banking institutions.
 Second, the correct estimation of parameter $\hat{\beta}1$ should take into account that the selection criteria to include a manufacturer into SS's data set produces a sampling of manufacturers that is non-random (see Wooldridge (2002), chapter 17).
-This implies that when estimating equation (1) one not only should take into account that there is an incidental truncation problem that if significant may make the estimates of parameter $\hat{\beta}1$ to be inconsistent.
+This implies that when estimating equation (1) one not only should take into account the reverse causality problem, but one should also take into account that there is an incidental truncation problem that if significant may make the estimates of parameter $\hat{\beta}1$ to be inconsistent.